Usorsoft/flutter_multi_bloc_builder/README.md

 # flutter_ multi_bloc_builder

 A Flutter package that helps implement the [BLoC pattern](https://www.didierboelens.com/2018/08/reactive-programming---streams---bloc).
-It is best used as an extension with the [flutter_bloc](https://pub.dev/packages/flutter_bloc) package which already provides MultiBlocProvider and MultiBlocListener, but no MultiBlocBuilder.
+It is best used as an extension with the [flutter_bloc](https://pub.dev/packages/flutter_bloc) package which already provides `MultiBlocProvider` and `MultiBlocListener`.

 This package is built to work with [bloc](https://pub.dev/packages/bloc).